 - planning public activities to inform the public on RAS and AI and to responsibly address society’s fears and concerns.

-- The Austrian Council on Robotics and Artificial Intelligence regularly substantiates the strategic guidelines in the form of recommendations and implementation proposals to the Federal Minister for Transport, Innovation and Technology.
+- The Austrian Council on Robotics and Artificial Intelligence regularly substantiates the strategic guidelines in the form of recommendations and implementation proposals to the Federal Minister for Climate Action, Environment, Energy, Mobility, Innovation and Technology.